-3.3.1 Static attributes
+335 3.3.1.
+Static attributes

-Static attributes are defined prior to the simulation to specify their population type, experience profile, social group affiliation, and social traits.
-The agents' attributes, listed in Table 1, can be further categorized into three levels-individual, group, and crowd-as described below (with the static attributes shown in bold):
+336 Static attributes are defined prior to the simulation to specify their population type, experience profile, 337 social group affiliation, and social traits.
+The agents' attributes, listed in Table 1, can be further categorized 338 into three levels-individual, group, and crowd as described below (with the static attributes shown in 339 bold):

-- At the individual level, an agent has a physical profile, a level of familiarity (Mawson 2005) with the building, and prior known exits (Sime 1983) of at least one that the agent enters.
-The physical profile includes attributes such as age, gender, body size, travel speed, and personal space. - At the group level, the attributes defined for social groups include a group leader (if any), the group intimacy level (e.g., high intimacy for a family group), the group-seeking property (describing agents' will-ingness to search for missing members), and the group influence (describing the influence of a member to the others in the same group) (Aguirre et al. 2011; McPhail 1991).
-The agents belonging to the same group share the same group attributes. - At the crowd level, an agent's social position is defined by the social order that reflects the likelihood of the agent to exhibit deference behavior (Drury et al. 2009).
+At the individual level, an agent has a physical profile, a level of familiarity (Mawson, 2005) with the building, and prior known exits (Sime, 1983) of at least one that the agent enters.
+The physical profile includes attributes such as age, gender, body size, travel speed, and personal space.

+• At the group level, the attributes defined for social groups include a group leader (if any), the group 344 intimacy level (e.g., high intimacy for a family group), the group-seeking property (describing 345 agents' willingness to search for missing members), and the group influence (describing the influence 346 of a member to the others in the same group) (Aguirre et al., 2011; McPhail, 1991).
+The agents 347 belonging to the same group share the same group attributes.

+At the crowd level, an agent's social position is defined by the social order which reflects the likelihood of the agent to exhibit deference behavior (Drury et al., 2009).
 The lower the social order, the higher the chance for the agent to defer decision to other agents when negotiating the next move.
-A special agent, such as authority figures and a safety personnel, may have assigned roles and is responsible for executing actions, such as sharing information and giving instructions (Kuligowski 2011).
+A special agent, such as authority figures, a safety personnel, etc., may have assigned roles, and is responsible for executing actions, such as sharing information and giving instructions (Kuligowski, 2011).